Cherry Natural: Self-defense instruction

 A certified martial arts instructor, Cherry has a black belt in martial arts.
 In 2008, Cherry lead a series of workshops at IU Bloomington covering self-defense, creative writing, and performance poetry.

 In 2017 and 2018, Cherry worked with Lorna Goodison to create the program All Flowers Are Roses.
-The program taught taught self-defense skills and poetry to girls aged 11-14.
+The program taught self-defense skills and poetry to girls aged 11-14.
 The program was offered in collaboration with the National Library of Jamaica.
 Loop News Jamaica quoted Denzil, then Secretary in the Jamaican Ministry of Culture, Gender, Entertainment and Sport as saying: "The coupling of the two disciplines is a unique approach to develop self-awareness, discipline and confidence.
 It is necessary to encourage Jamaica’s young women to stand up for each other and defend themselves through their words and actions."